 The regulation of the pH at the root zone, and of the water or nutrient solution that you are providing to the crop is extremely important - especially for coco-coir or pure hydroponically grown crops.

-Nutrients can only be up taken up by the plants within a specific pH range (5.5 to 6.5 for coco and hydro, or 6.0 to 7.0 for soil). problems with pH levels can lead to a wide range of leaf signs, as it can be the cause of a bunch of side issues such as a nutrient lockout or root rot.
+Nutrients can only be taken up by the plants within a specific pH range (5.5 to 6.5 for coco and hydro, or 6.0 to 7.0 for soil).
+Problems with pH levels can lead to a wide range of leaf symptoms, as it can be the cause of a bunch of side issues such as a nutrient lockout or root rot.

 The more commonly seen leaf symptoms include bronze, tan, brown and yellow speckling on the middle to lower leaf growth.